cdapio/cdap/cdap-docs/tutorial/source/index.rst

 .. rubric:: CDAP Tutorials

-Two tutorials are currently available to get you started with developing CDAP Applications:
+Two tutorials are currently available to get you started with running and developing CDAP Applications:

 .. |basic| replace:: **Basic Tutorial:**
 .. _basic: tutorial1.html